 When a single mother lost her job during the pandemic, NHM helped update her resume and applications and helped her secure another position.
-But when she contracted the coronavirus, she lost her job and rapidly fell behind on her rent.
+But when she contracted the Coronavirus, she lost her job and rapidly fell behind on her rent.
 Feeling hopeless, she turned to New Hope Ministries again.
 Staff helped her find new employment and provided her with funds to cover the past-due rent.
 She also enrolled in NHM's virtual Disaster Relief Budgeting class and is now financially stable.
-Without the generosity of YCCF's donors and the staff of NHM, her family would be homeless.
+576 knows that without the generosity of the staff of NHM, her family would be homeless.